Part 6: Tasks

 ADP/ACP Test Report

-You can print the detail report, test corrections report and QNEC reports directly from the "ADP ACP Test Results" page or once you return to the Compliance Menu page, click on the "Reports" button to view the ADP/ACP test results.
+You can print the detail report, test corrections report and QNEC reports directly from the "ADP ACP Test Results" pop-up window or once you return to the Compliance Menu page, click on the "Reports" button on the right of ADP/ACP Test.

 6.5.
 General Test